-When Marshall Cassidy, announcer of the Belmont Stakes from 1979-90, took a last sip of water, cleared his throat and stepped up to the mic in 1989 for what would prove to be his final time calling a Triple Crown bid at the track in Elmont, N.Y., he had conflicting emotions.
+When Marshall Cassidy, former announcer of the Belmont Stakes, took a last sip of water, cleared his throat and stepped up to the mic in 1989 for what would prove to be his final time calling a Triple Crown bid at the track in Elmont, N.Y., he had conflicting emotions.

 The stage had been set, not all that unlike it is this weekend, for that early Saturday in June, the "Run for the Carnations," "The Test of the Champion."
-Sunday Silence, the black stallion from California, winner of the two preceding Triple Crown Series races the Kentucky Derby and Preakness Stakes — each by just negligible distances — and with a chance at thoroughbred immortality, up once more against his installed rival, the brawny chestnut colt Easy Goer from the East Coast, who had managed close, if not disappointing, second-place finishes in both races.
+Sunday Silence, the black stallion from California, winner of the two preceding Triple Crown Series races the Kentucky Derby and Preakness Stakes — each by just negligible distances — with a chance at thoroughbred immortality.
+Standing in his way once more was his installed rival, the brawny chestnut colt Easy Goer from the East Coast, who had managed close (if not disappointing) second-place finishes in both races.
 Easy Goer, of the pedigree of Alydar, the robust competitor to the last Triple Crown winner, 1978's Affirmed, versus the other coast's unwelcome intruder.

-Cassidy naturally rooted for calling his first Triple Crown champion after three previous unsuccessful attempts, yet was also partial to his hometown horse despite what it would mean for the sport and the sexy credential it would withhold from his broadcasting career.
+Cassidy, who held the post from 1979-90, naturally rooted for calling his first Triple Crown champion after three previous unsuccessful attempts.
+Yet he was also partial to his hometown horse despite what it would mean for the sport and the sexy credential it would withhold from his broadcasting career.

 "Sunday Silence was from the West Coast and Easy Goer was from the East Coast.
 As an Easterner, I kind of crossed my fingers for Easy Goer," Cassidy explains by phone from his residence in Saratoga Springs, N.Y., some 180 miles from Belmont Park.
 "He was just the owner of New York's tracks.
 Ran like a bat out of hell in New York.
 Great big chestnut.
 Always won by the narrowest of margins when he won in New York and then lost by the narrowest of margins when he lost out of town.
 Very exciting horse to watch and I wish we had another one like him."